collective/ECSpooler/README.txt

 Overview

-  ECSpooler is a Web service which provides the automatic assessment of submissions for ECAutoAssessmentBox.
+  ECSpooler is a Python XML-RPC service which provides the automatic assessment of submissions for ECAutoAssessmentBox.
 It manages a submission queue and several backends.

 Download